nickglazzard1959/gplot2/README.md

 It is easy to plot points on top of this.
 This might be useful when the points are derived from real measurements and a curve has been fitted to these measurements.
-As an example of this, we take the point Y cooedinates from the 5th column of `DAEG3` using this script:
+As an example of this, we take the point Y coordinates from the 5th column of `DAEG3` using this script:
 ```
 # READ AN X,Y,EU,EL DATA FILE AND PLOT THE CONTENTS
 #